saberamini/HadoopMultiNodeSetup/README.md

 The output should be something as above.
 To stop the ping enter CTRL-C.

 We need to now change the name of the machines.
-Since we cloned our original Hadoop Node to get a master and slave, both nodes now have the same name (whatever you chose for your clone).
-Remember, the machine neame is always displayed in the terminal prompt after user name and the @ sign.  (hduser@[machinename])
+Since we cloned our original Hadoop Node to get a master and slave, both nodes now have the same name (whatever name you chose for your original machine).
+Remember, the machine name is always displayed in the terminal prompt after user name and the @ sign.  (hduser@[machinename])

-To change the machine name, execute the following command on both machines
+To change the machine name, execute the following command on both your slave and master node:

 > sudo gedit /etc/hostname

 For the slave machine, change the machine name to "slave01".
-For the master, change the machine name to "master"
+For the master, change the machine name to "master".

-We will now configure all the ip-addresses.
+We will now configure all the IP addresses.
 We need a way for the master and slave to know each other's ip address.

 > sudo gedit /etc/hosts